-The members held four public forms for over 500 participants in various parts of the city to hear input from community members and partnering organizations about reentry needs, and how to reinvest Proposition 47 funds to meet those needs.
-As a result, the members are meeting with city and county staff and elected officials to advocate for reentry support services and explore reinvestment initiatives.
-The Coalition is invested in examining reentry services for the formally incarcerated (e.g., job training and readiness, mental health services) as well as their families (e.g., trauma healing and mental health services).
-The Coalition is also advocating for the Probation Department to provide education and transition services for the adult incarcerated population, like those provided for youth.
-Since its formation in 2016, the Sacramento Reinvestment Coalition was a strong advocate for the City of Sacramento to contract with Advance Peace, and contributed to several policy wins in the City and County of Sacramento, as follows:
+The members held four public forms in different areas of the city and received input from over 500 community members and partnering organizations about reentry needs, and how to reinvest Proposition 47 funds to meet those needs.
+As a result of the input received, Coalition members are meeting with city and county staff and elected officials to advocate for reentry support services and explore reinvestment initiatives.
+The Coalition supports reentry services for the formally incarcerated (e.g., job training and readiness, mental health services) as well as their families (e.g., trauma healing and mental health services).
+The Coalition is also advocating for the Probation Department to supply education and transition services for incarcerated adults.
+The Sacramento Reinvestment Coalition was a strong advocate for the City of Sacramento to contract with Advance Peace, and since its formation in 2016 has contributed to policy wins in the City and County of Sacramento, which as follows:

-2017 - The City of Sacramento City Council adopted a series of reform measures, including a more restrictive use-of-force policy, training on and issuing of less lethal weapons to all officers, funding for body cameras, and a new requirement that video from officer-involved shootings be made public within 30 days, after the killing of Joseph Mann, an African American man suffering from mental health issues.
+2017 - The City of Sacramento City Council adopted

+a series of reform measures, including a more restrictive use-of-force policy, training on the use of less lethal weapons for officers, funding for body cameras, and a requirement that video from officer-involved shootings be made public within 30 days in response to the killing of Joseph Mann, an African American man suffering from mental health issues.